 Before you call, assume that you are gong to get voicemail.
 If the person picks up, begin your call with the exact same script I’m about to share with you, but you’ll be using it as your “opening statement.”

-Why use a scripted message or opener for your interview follow up call?
+Why use a scripted opener for your interview follow up call?

 Because every second counts.
 Every word counts.
 With the limited time you have with the hiring manager you must say the most powerful things that are most calculated and most likely to get you a job offer.

 Don’t confuse using a script with “sounding too scripted” or “too salesy.”
 Using a script is just using what works.
 It’s about being prepared.
 The more prepared you are, the more successful you will be.
 They probably saw a lot of candidates.
 You want to refresh their memory with the benefits of working with you.
 This is another chance for you to “put in a good word for yourself” or even add something you may have forgotten to say in the interview.